Wendy’s Fast Food Restaurant Escherichia Coli Infection Lawyers In Western New York

 Unfortunately, so far, at least 43 of the reported sufferers were forced to seek inpatient medical treatment.
 Considering the number of hospitalizations linked to this outbreak, the Dietrich Law Firm P.C.’s expert food poisoning attorneys consider this strain of E. coli to be extremely dangerous and likely to cause serious complications.
 Wendy’s lack of food safety and quality standards has devastated unsuspecting restaurant goers.
 Suppose that you, or someone that you know, developed a severe E. coli infection after eating a Wendy’s sandwich.
 In that case, you owe it to yourself to contact Western New York’s most elite personal injury attorney immediately.

 Jed Dietrich, Esq. and his seasoned team of Escherichia coli illness attorneys, deliver the highest level of personal injury representation to victims who have sustained kidney failure or worse.
 Our best of the best team is determined to demand that Wendy’s take responsibility for the harm that they have caused.
 The Dietrich Law Firm P.C.’s primary mission is to obtain enough money to ensure that you can live comfortably and your medical treatments are paid for.
-Jed Dietrich, Esq., distinguished as a Premier Lawyer of America, has aggressively litigated to gain more than $175 million in verdicts and settlements for clients and their families.
+Jed Dietrich, Esq. has aggressively litigated to gain more than $175 million in verdicts and settlements for clients and their families.
 Our top rated team is accessible 24 hours per day and 7 days per week by calling 716-839-3939 or by completing the online consultation form.
 We are uncompromising, tenacious, and dependable attorneys who are ready to fight for the money that you deserve!
 Kindly view our clients’ testimonials and Google 5-Star rating by clicking here.The Development of Hemolytic Uremic Syndrome (HUS)

 Fortunately, the majority of Escherichia coli food poisoning cases are relatively mild, and most victims tend to recover within a week.
 However, toxins from harsher strains of E. coli, like Shiga toxin-producing E. coli (STEC), can travel into a victim’s bloodstream and destroy their red blood cells.
 Roughly 5 to 10 percent of those who are diagnosed with STEC infections develop a potentially fatal condition known as hemolytic uremic syndrome (HUS).
 Some individuals, especially older adults and children aged 5 or younger, have a heightened risk of developing the condition.
 Hemolytic uremic syndrome usually surfaces approximately 7 days after symptoms first develop, when diarrhea starts improving.
 Indications that the condition is starting to manifest include fever, stomach pain, and vomiting.
 Additionally, as HUS progresses, symptoms include: